« Return to AACT homepage

 Summary

 In this lab, students will investigate what factors influence the change in state of matter from a solid to a liquid.
-They will make a hypothesis and design and participate in an experiment to see what affects how fast an ice cube melts.
+They will make a hypothesis and design and participate in an experiment to see how different heating methods affect how fast an ice cube melts.

 Grade Level